-Hawaii deputy investigated for murder in Capitol shooting
+Hawaii deputy investigated in fatal Capitol shooting

-HONOLULU (AP) — The Hawaii deputy sheriff who shot and killed a man at the state Capitol is now being investigated for murder.
+HONOLULU (AP) — The Hawaii deputy sheriff who shot and killed a man at the state Capitol is being investigated in the killing.

-The February shooting is classified as second-degree murder, Honolulu police said.
-It was originally classified as an unattended.
-Police sent it to prosecutors last month as murder, police spokeswoman Michelle Yu said.
+The February shooting is classified as a second-degree murder case, Honolulu police said.
+It was originally classified as an unattended death.
+Police sent it to prosecutors last month as a murder case, police spokeswoman Michelle Yu said.

 Delmar Espejo, 28, died of a gunshot wound to the back, an autopsy report said.
 “The wound path runs back to front, left to right, and slightly downward,” the report said.